OlafZhang/generate_anime_name_combination/README.md

 	• Kaguya-sama: Love Is War ( Student union full cover only )

 	• A Certain Scientific Railgun ( A little, but A Certain Magical Index is not includied )

-	• LoveLive! and LoveLive!Sunshine! ( Contain μ's and Aqours, and other charaters )
+	• LoveLive! and LoveLive!
+Sunshine! ( Contain μ's and Aqours, and other charaters )

 	• Enmusubi no Youko-chan/Huyao Xiao Hongniang( Only family-name call Tushan/涂山 )